adam757521/NitroSniperRewrite/README.md

 ### Heroku: ###

   [![Deploy to heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/adam757521/NitroSniperRewrite/tree/master)

-  `DEPLOY TO HEROKU HAS BEEN REMOVED DUE TO HEAVY ABUSE, KEEP IN MIND THIS PROJECT IS FOR EDUCATIONAL PURPOSES AND WAS NOT MEANT TO VIOLATE THE DISCORD TOS.`

   - Turn on the worker dyno.
   - Change the settings env to your liking.